vuestorefront/payment-template/README.md

 # Payment Boilerplate

-This tool allows generating projects for your VSF2 x eCommerce x Payment Service Provider integration fastly.
+This tool allows generating projects for your Alokai x eCommerce x Payment Service Provider integration fastly.
 The output is a perfect starting point for maintaining a Payment Service Provider integration.

 ## How to install